sapegin/washingcode-book/manuscript/book.md

 Declarative is often easier to read and there are many examples of refactoring imperative code to more declarative in this book.

-I refer to this process as separating “what” and “how”.
+I call this process _separating “what” and “how”_.
 The benefits are:

 - improved readability and maintainability;
 - we change “what” much more often than “how”;